pgk-labs/Forti/README.md

 4. Usage

-Once libraries installed and configured the yaml file, you can start FortiFlex by running the main Python file: python fortiflex.py
+Once libraries installed and configured the yaml file, you can start FortigateMultiTool by running the main Python file: python FortigateMultiTool.py

 You’ll be prompted with a menu to select specific functionalities.
 Its purpose is to connect to a fortigate device, download configuration localy to the PC as json(alter it if needed to add config) and then upload the config to the same or to another fortigate device.
 It can check configuration dependencies so you won't have to copy every depended object before transfering the final one.